TomPace101/nanopore_diffusion/notes.md

 It looks like mpi4py will let you start new MPI processes. https://mpi4py.readthedocs.io/en/stable/overview.html#dynamic-process-management But does that actually let us avoid using mpirun in a shell?
+I don't think it does.

+I think the bottom line is to create an MPI request, which basically runs a shell request on its contained request.

 Simultaneous requests
 In addition to MPI, we also need a way to run separate simulations at the same time.